Bhavya100/Razgover/README.md

 ## Feedback

-If you have any feedback or query, please reach out to us at tanaymishra2204@gmail.com
+If you have any feedback or queries, please reach out to us at tanaymishra2204@gmail.com

 ## Tech Stack

-**Client:** React, Javascript, SASS and maybe some libraries i forgot..
+**Client:** React, Javascript, SASS, and maybe some libraries I forgot about